thisispivi/Deep-Learning-Supermarket/README.md

 ```

 ## Import the dataset and split the training set
-In the second part of the code we will import all the images using ```imageDataStore``` a function that automatically labels all the images based on the folder names.
+In the second part of the code we will import all the images using ```imageDataStore```, a function that automatically labels all the images based on the folder names.
 The images will be stored into an ```ImageDataStore``` object.

-So we take the validation set images from the folder **ValidationSet** and we store into an ```ImageDataStore``` object.
+So we take the validation set images from the folder **ValidationSet** and we store them into an ```ImageDataStore``` object.
 The same thing for the training set.

 ## Image resize
-The networks require different input size, in this section the image will be resized to fit the first input layer.
+The networks require different input sizes, in this section the image will be resized to fit the first input layer.
 To automatically resize the training and test images before they are input to the network, create augmented image datastores, specify the desired image size, and use these datastores as input arguments to activations.

 ![Image Resize](img/Resize.png)